agude/agude.github.io/_posts/2017-02-21-switrs_motorcycle_crashes_by_date.md

 AND Collision_Date <= '2015-12-31'  -- 2016 is incomplete
 {% endhighlight %}

-This gave me 193,336 data points to examine spanning 2001 to 2015.
+This gave me 193,336 data points (accidents) to examine spanning 2001 to 2015.
 [Just as before][ds], accidents from 2016 are rejected because there is not yet complete data for the year.

 [ds]: {% post_url 2016-12-02-switrs_crashes_by_date %}#data-selection